7 Signs of High Blood Sugar to be Aware of

 3. Increased Thirst

-As a result of the significant increase in urination, you will naturally feel thirsty due to the dehydration.
+As a result of the significant increase in urination, you will naturally feel thirsty due to dehydration.
 Doctors actually believe that dehydration due to blood sugar levels can be the result of a cyclical pattern.

 When you become thirsty, you drink more When you drink more, you pee.
 And when you pee more, you become thirsty and the cycle repeats.